shivsatyam1729/shivsatyam1729.github.io/_posts/2026-03-16-my-explanation-to-pearsons-coefficient-p-value-and-chi-squared-test.md

-Observe that two values are correlated, they move smoothly with each other.
-If one moves above the mean the other moves above the mean too.
+Observe that two values are correlated if they move smoothly with each other.
+If one moves above the mean the other moves above the mean too, we get a positive correlation.
 If one moves above the average and one moves below the average, we get a negative correlation.

 For example, in some case if $H_i < E[H]$ and $W_i > E[W]$, we get a negative product and it contributes negatively in the total sum.